Deepanshu088/enverx-be-developer-assignment/README.md

 5. Right now, `CORs` are set to allow everyone to access the server.
 6. The APIs in this project have proper validation for inputs using `express-validator` and proper error messages respectively.
 7. We are using `JWT tokens` for authentication and authorization.
-8. Implemented CI/CD pipeline for the `development` branch using `Jenkins` and `AWS Elastic Beanstalk`.
-9. This backend project is live on the development server -- <link>

 # Things that can be improved in this project
-1. A CI/CD pipeline and server for the production master/main branch.
+1. A CI/CD pipeline can be implemented.
 2. More flexibility and customization with blogs can be done.
 3. Each user can have its own dashboard, which will return its relevant details and stats.
 4. More detailed error messages.